 January 1997 – August 1998 | West Palm Beach, Florida Area

-I partially managed move to Sun-based pagination system (DTI), which helped save Cox Enterprises millions of dollars.
-Planned and implemented incremental roll out.
+Partially managed move to the DTI Content Management System, which helped save Cox Enterprises millions of dollars.
+Planned & implemented incremental roll out.
 Trained more than 100 employees.
 Facilitated communications and served as liaison among multiple departments.

 East Valley Tribune